TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FlexForms/Index.rst

    :class: with-shadow

-How it Works for content elements
+How it Works for Content Elements
 =================================

 #.
 In the extension, a configuration schema is defined and attached to one or more plugins.